Blog Articles

 Life insurance: This includes coverage on the life of an employee for their designated beneficiaries.

-Short-term and long-term disability insurance: This protects employees by insuring they maintain income in the event that they’re unable to work due to illness, injury or accident for a long or short period of time.
+Short-term and long-term disability insurance: This protects employees by ensuring they maintain income in the event that they’re unable to work due to illness, injury, or accident for a long or short period of time.

 • Employee discounts